 8. Is it necessary for the license plate issuing official to inspect the vehicle?

 Under Alabama law, if the vehicle is being titled for the first time in Alabama or if a non-titled vehicle is being registered for the first time in a new owner’s name, an inspection of the vehicle identification number is required.
-Thus, it would be necessary for the vehicle to be taken to the county office in order to make application for certificate of title and for the vehicle to be registered.
+Thus, it would be necessary for the vehicle to be taken to the county office in order to make an application for a certificate of title and for the vehicle to be registered.
 Utility trailers and boat trailers are exempt from physical inspections.

 9. How does one obtain a personalized license plate?

 One completes an application with the License Commissioner.
-The office will make inquiry to the State Motor Vehicle Division to verify if the requested letters and/or numbers are available for issuance.
-If so, the issuing official will collect the appropriate registration fee, issue a registration receipt, a sixty-day temporary license plate, and the month and year decal to be placed on the new license plate.
+The office will make an inquiry to the State Motor Vehicle Division to verify if the requested letters and/or numbers are available for issuance.
+If so, the issuing official will collect the appropriate registration fee, and issue a registration receipt, a sixty-day temporary license plate, and the month and year decal to be placed on the new license plate.
 The license plate will be shipped from the manufacturing facility to the registrant (usually 60 days).
 A search engine for personalized messages is provided by the Alabama Department of Revenue.

 10. What is the fee for a personalized plate?

-The registrant is subject to payment of the standard registration fees based on the type vehicle, plus an additional fee.
-The additional fee for a standard personalized license plate or for a personalized motorcycle license plate or most distinctive license plates is $50.
-Beginning January 1, 2016 there is an additional $5.00 fee at the time of acquiring a new personalized license plate.
+The registrant is subject to payment of the standard registration fees based on the type of vehicle, plus an additional fee.
+The additional fee for a standard personalized license plate or for a personalized motorcycle license plate or most distinctive license plate is $50.
+Beginning January 1, 2016, there is an additional $5.00 fee at the time of acquiring a new personalized license plate.
 There is no additional $5.00 fee when renewing or transferring the same personalized license plate following the metal plate issuance.

 In order to obtain the disability access license plates, the vehicle (or vehicles) must be fully or partially owned by the person with the disability.
 There is no limit on the number of license plates that may be obtained.
 Anyone obtaining the disability access license plate may obtain one placard; anyone who does not obtain the license plate may qualify for two placards.
 One temporary placard is available upon certification by the physician, using the application form, that the disability meets the federal criteria and is temporary.
 The maximum length of time for a temporary parking placard under federal law is six months.
-New disability application form was required in 2012 to re-certify all current users of disability license plates and placards.
-The next re-certification year is scheduled in 2017.
+The new disability application form was required in 2012 to re-certify all current users of disability license plates and placards.
+The next re-certification year is scheduled for 2017.